Our Verdict

 Comfort

-The first day I had the On Cloud 6, I took them on a mile-long walk and was pleased with their comfort.
-Initially, I noticed the elastic laces put some pressure on the top of my foot, but they broke in within the first walk.
-I was skeptical at first since the pressure was so obvious, but they quickly took shape and became the perfect fit for my foot.
-From that walk onward, I have been very happy with how comfortable these shoes are.
-I've taken them on walks around my neighborhood to long outings and my feet were happy and supported the entire time.
+After an initial mile-long walk in the On Cloud 6, we were pleased with their comfort.
+Initially, there was some pressure from the elastic laces on the top of the foot, but they broke in within the first walk, quickly taking shape and becoming the perfect fit.
+From that walk onward, we had no complaints about comfort.
+From walks around the neighborhood to long outings, our feet felt happy and supported the entire time.

 The On Cloud 6 is slightly wider at 4.1 inches (forefoot) than the former version, which was 3.9 inches.
-I appreciated this slight widening of the toe box and felt that my toes weren't getting squished.
-Likewise, the fabric along the toe box is soft, and my feet never felt forced in one position.
+This slight widening of the toe box allowed us to splay our toes more naturally, and we never felt squished.
+Likewise, the fabric along the toe box is soft, and it never forced our feet into one position.
 Underfoot, the midsole and outsole aren't as plush as those of other options.
-This kept me steady on my feet, but if you're looking for a pillow-like cushion, you might want to consider a Hoka version instead.
+This keeps you steady on your feet, but if you're looking for a pillow-like cushion, you might want to consider a Hoka version instead.

-At the heel, these have 29 millimeters underfoot.
-This transitions into a nine millimeter heel-to-toe drop, which was measured in our lab by cutting the shoe in half.
-This heel-to-toe drop is fairly standard for shoes, so a transition to this shouldn't be necessary.
-My stride in these shoes felt natural and because they aren't bulky, I didn't need to adjust my gait to accommodate them.
+At the heel, these have 29 millimeters underfoot, which translates into a nine millimeter heel-to-toe drop.
+This heel-to-toe drop is fairly standard for shoes, so it shouldn't be a difficult transition.
+These shoes encourage a natural stride, and because they aren't bulky, there's generally no need to adjust your gait to accommodate them.

 Support

-If there is one word I could use to describe the On Cloud 6, it is “supportive.”
+If there is one word we could use to describe the On Cloud 6, it is “supportive.”
 The firm midsole provides great support, especially on long walks.
-I have moderate-to-high arches, and I felt supported with the standard arch support.
-However, the insoles can always be switched out if you need more support.
+Our main tester for this shoe has moderate-to-high arches and reported that she felt supported with the included insoles.
+However, they can always be switched out if you need more support.
 The shoe bends quite a bit at the toe but remains sturdy throughout.
-I never felt like I would roll an ankle, and the lower-to-the-ground stack height (29 mm) aids in this feeling.
+We never felt at risk of rolling an ankle, and the lower-to-the-ground stack height (29 mm) provides a more grounded feeling.

 What truly sets this shoe apart is the two lacing options.
-The shoe comes equipped with elastic laces.
-After being broken in, these are comfortable to use.
-However, for a much more secure experience, we chose to switch out the elastic for the traditional laces, which On proves in the box.
+The shoe comes equipped with elastic laces, which are comfortable to use after being broken in.
+However, for a much more secure experience, we chose to switch out the elastic for the traditional laces, which On provides in the box.
 The elastic laces are fed through the top eight eyelets, but an additional four eyelets below are available for the traditional laces.
 If you find the elastic laces a little too tight or lacking security, consider swapping to traditional laces as a starting point.

-Slipping into the On Cloud 6 is relatively easy, especially when the elastic laces are in place.
-With enough wiggling back and forth, I am even able to slip them on without my hands.
-Once on, my foot is gently hugged by the heel cup.
-The elastic laces allow for some extra movement as I move my foot around, which I really liked, as I didn't feel overly cinched into place.
-However, I never felt like I was going to slip out of these shoes.
+Slipping into the On Cloud 6 is relatively easy, especially if you choose to stick with the elastic laces.
+With enough wiggling back and forth, you can even slip them on without using your hands.
+Once on, the heel cup gently hugs your foot.
+The elastic laces allow for some extra movement to move your foot around, which we really liked, as we didn't feel overly cinched into place.
+That said, we never felt like we were going to slip out of these shoes.
 The shoe has just enough bend in the toe, but still offers a secure sole.
-I ended up walking many miles in these shoes and was pleased with their very supportive build.
+After many miles, we were pleased to find that the build remains supportive.

 Traction